waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: Switch Room Puzzle (Map 3_54)
 - Observation: Sequence 3-2-1 failed to open final shutters and closed others.
 Hypothesis: The puzzle requires a specific starting state or a different logic.
 - Plan: Reset all switches to OFF.
 Then test each switch individually to document shutter effects.
-- Status: Switch 1 turned OFF.
-Currently at Switch 2.
+- Status: Switch 1 and Switch 2 turned OFF.
+Heading to Switch 3.
 - Sequence Attempts: 1 (3-2-1 failed).

 # Area Notes